NorESMhub/NorESM/doc/output/archive_output.rst

 On BETZY:
 ``sbatch --time 14:59:00 -p preproc --account <project> case.st_archive``

+The memory in case.st_archive set to 120 GB.
+Normally, the archiving should not stop or crash but, it can happen with large file sizes.
+If you encounter problems with the archiving, please check the ``/cluster/work/users/$USER/archive/<case>/archive.log.*`` log file and look for completion.
+If the archiving did not finish completely, please rerun the script ``case.st_archive`` in the ``<case>`` folder and check the log file to see why the archiving failed.
+Usually, the memory and/or walltime used for archiving need to be increased; which can be modified in case.st_archive.
+If you notice any data corruption, please contact us.

 Medium-term archiving
 ^^^^^^^^^^^^^^^^^^^^^
 Medium-term archiving is the process of transferring NorESM output from a HPC server to a storage server.
 This is usually required if data should be saved for later analysis, since HPC servers typically have only limited storage capacity, and often enforce automatic deletion (auto-cleanup) on their storage space at regular intervals.